Biden says 'US is all in on Africa' during Angola visit – DW – 12/03/2024

 The structure was a 17th century temple where slaves were baptized before they were forced onto ships that took them to America in chains.

+Biden delivered remarks at the museum, recalling on slavery as "our nation's original sin, one that haunted America."

-As part of the reflections on slavers, Biden met briefly with Wanda Tucker, a descendant of William Tucker, who was the first enslaved child born in the United States, the White House said.
+The US president met briefly with Wanda Tucker, a descendant of William Tucker, who was the first enslaved child born in the US, the White House said.

 William Tucker was born in modern-day Virgnia, as his parents were brought there from Angola in 1619 aboard a Portuguese ship.